 AWARENESS DAYS AND FEEDBACK

-Our latest Awareness Evening was held on 25th September.
+Awareness Evening - 25th September 2018.
 The Service Manager/CNS and a physiotherapist from the Continence Service of Dudley Health Authority discussed symptoms of a weak pelvic floor in women with an overview of self help and the treatments that are available.

 Causes of a weak pelvic floor are: not keeping them active, being pregnant/having babies, heavy lifting, coughing that goes on for a long time (particularly smokers or those who suffer from bronchitis or asthma), being overweight, age or constipation.